Where is Montana?

 Helena is the capital city of Montana.
 It is the county seat of Lewis and Clark County.
 The city was founded on July 14, 1864 with the discovery of gold in a gulch off the Prickly Pear valley by the “Four Georgians”.

 Billings is the largest city of Montana, covering an area of 33.8 square miles.
-According to the 2010 census, the estimated population of the city is 104,170.What are the administrative divisions of Montana?
+According to the 2010 census, the estimated population of the city is 104,170.

 Montana is divided into fifty-six counties.
-Yellowstone County is the largest county by population.How big is Montana?
+Yellowstone County is the largest county by population.

 Montana is the fourth-largest state in the United States with an area of 147,042 square miles.
 According to the 2010 census, it has an estimated population of 989,415, the forty-fourth highest in the nation.
-Accordingly it has the third-lowest population density in the United States.Who are the political leaders of Montana?
+Accordingly it has the third-lowest population density in the United States.

 Governor – Steve Bullock

 English is the most commonly used and official language of Montana.
 German, Spanish, French and Italian are also spoken by a few people.

 What are the main religions of Montana?

 Christianity is the official religion of Montana.
 The various denominations of the religion include Protestants, Roman Catholics, Methodists, Baptists, and the Presbyterian Church.
 There are also a few Jews and Muslims in the state.